Social media: Twitter, Facebook, YouTube, Instagram, LinkedIn

 Specific description of the CSO’s work on anti-corruption

-The Centre further developed the Preventive Program in Schools Initiative (PPSI).
-PPSI is a program that focuses on educating young Nigerians on crime and other related matters.
+The Centre developed the Preventive Program in Schools Initiative (PPSI), which focuses on educating young Nigerians on countering organized crime.
+There is a mobile application for students for educational and advocacy purposes.